allenai/ai2thor/README.md

 ```
 Upon executing the ```controller.start()``` a window should appear on screen with a view of the room FloorPlan28.

-## What is AI2Thor?

-THOR is an interactive 3D Visual AI platform that allows an agent to be controlled via an API through Python.
-The framework advances AI by providing capabilities for learning by interaction in near-photo-realistic scenes.
-The current state-of-the-art AI models are trained using still images or videos or trained in non-realistic settings such as ATARI games, which are very different from how humans learn.
-AI2Thor is a step towards learning like humans.

 ## Architecture